OKyne1/ot_genome_project/2_assembly_scripts/2_assembly_qc/2_BUSCO/README.md

 Usage:
 `busco -i genomes/ -l rickettsiales_odb10 -o busco_output -m genome`

+The outputs can then be plotted using the `generate_plot.py` which is part of the BUSCO package.

 BUSCO will need to be present in the active environment to run this code.
 It also requires internet signal and so cannot be submitted as a job on the computer cluster.